MAGALA-RICHARD/apsimNGpy-documentations/doc/index.rst

    apsimNGpy is a cutting-edge, open-source Python framework designed for advanced modeling with APSIM process-based model.
-   Built on object-oriented principles. apsimNGpy extends and augments APSIM Next Generation functionalities within the Python scientific ecosystem, turning GUI-centric workflows into scriptable, reproducible, and scalable pipelines.
-The package provides the following functionalities:
+   Built on object-oriented principles. apsimNGpy extends and augments APSIM Next Generation functionalities within the Python scientific ecosystem, turning GUI-centric workflows into scriptable, reproducible, and scalable pipelines. apsimNGpy functionalities include, but not limited to the following:

     **Scalable performance.** Run large experiment sets efficiently via ``multiprocessing/multithreading`` (e.g., factorials, ensembles, calibrations) using a clean, high-level API.